 Flight booked, travel insurance paid for, what’s next?
 Getting that rucksack in tip top shape ready for the adventure of your life time.
 My number one piece of advise would be to pack lightly – no you do not need two toothbrushes incase you lose one.
 I know it’s all very well saying do not pack much but when you will be away for months on end and want an outfit for every eventuality, how can you shave off some of that added extra weight?

 3. Essentials – there are a few things which are a must for most trips.
-These are: a torch with extra batteries, a compass, Swiss army knife, a book, a plastic bowl or mug (always useful for making some avena for a snack or storing left over food etc.) nalgene 1 litre plastic water bottles (best to take two, they are very durable mine have lasted over three years).
+These are: a torch with extra batteries, a compass, Swiss army knife, a book, a Tupperware box (always useful for making some avena for a snack or storing left over food etc.) nalgene 1 litre plastic water bottles (best to take two, they are very durable mine have lasted over three years).

 5. Sleeping gear – it depends on your interests.
 A sleeping bag is not needed, if you are not taking a tent.
 Sleeping bags are heavy and bulky.
 If you want to go camping you will have to rent a tent so can rent a sleeping bag at the same time.
 As an alternative take a sleeping bag liner, very light and compact.
 It can be used as a towel, a protector in a dirty hostel bed and if you go camping somewhere hot it can be used instead of a sleeping bag.

 5. Should you take a mosquito net? – I did not take one.
 Lots of hostels do not have anywhere to hang them.
 You need a specific layout for them to actually work.
 If a hostel does have mosquito net pegs chances are they will also have a mosquito net.
 I would just take insect repellent instead.

 Do not take anything you mind getting broken, lost or stolen.
 Leave all your valuables at home.
 Pretty much all my belongings got ruined, broken or I left them behind somewhere as they were too heavy.
 Take things that you do not care about and you will worry less about them.